patric-liu/mnist/README.md

-# Neural Network Library with MNIST implementation
+# Neural Network Library with implementation for MNIST

 This is a library designed to use backpropogation to train an MLP network to classify handwritten digits using the MNIST database.
 With this said, it can be